emilynpark/cse15l-lab-reports/labreport3.md

 Emilys-MacBook-Pro-3:docsearch emilypark$ grep -n "Abbreviations" technical/biomed/1468-6708-3-3.txt
 284:        Abbreviations
 ```
-<br>This example shows another instance of displaying the line number of all lines within the file `1468-6708-3-3.txt`(accessed within the directory of `technical/biomed`) matching/containing the string "Abbreviations."
-Its output is useful in showing the number of the line that contains the word "Abbreviations" is 284.</br>
+This example shows another instance of displaying the line number of all lines within the file `1468-6708-3-3.txt`(accessed within the directory of `technical/biomed`) matching/containing the string "Abbreviations."
+Its output is useful in showing the number of the line that contains the word "Abbreviations" is 284.
 <br>Source for this usage of `-n`: https://www.geeksforgeeks.org/grep-command-in-unixlinux/</br>

 * `-i`